On the first Saturday of May every year, we celebrate World Naked Gardening Day!

 Watch out for little friends

 Keep an extra eye out for little insects, especially those that may try and nip you while you’re exposed to the elements!
-Take a moment to dust off surfaces before you sit, just to be sure there are no critters that may take offense to being sat upon.
+Take a moment to dust off surfaces before you sit, so you can be sure there are no critters that may take offence to be sat upon.
 If you’re noticing unwanted tiny critters while you’re being extra vigilant, it might be a good idea to do a little bit of pest control while you’re at it.

-This is not the best day to play with power tools, so stick to light duties like hand weeding and pruning, and leave the lawn mowing for another day!
-While we’re at it, we recommend staying away from rose bushes and cacti, just for today.
+This is not the best day to play with power tools, so stick to light duties like hand weeding and pruning and leave the lawn mowing for another day!
+While we’re at it, we recommend staying away from rose bushes and cacti, too, just to be safe.